All Collections

-Beginning with the 2022 tax season, the IRS has issued new thresholds for users that will now be required to receive a 1099-K tax form from financial networks.
+In 2022, the IRS issued new thresholds for users who will now be required to receive a 1099-K tax form from financial networks.
 This includes networks like Venmo, PayPal, Cash, and Dwolla.
 Dwolla is the financial network provider that powers our Payment Center.
-In order to meet those obligations, Dwolla will begin requesting a W-9 tax form from all eligible users.
+Dwolla will request a W-9 tax form from all eligible users to meet those obligations.
 This request will be sent via email and is mandatory.
-Payment receivers must complete this form to meet the new IRS requirements.
-Users that do not complete the form will result in the suspension of their Payment Center account, and they will no longer be able to receive payments via the Payment Center.
+Payment receivers must complete this W9 form to meet the new IRS requirements.
+Users who do not complete the form will have their Payment Center account suspended and will no longer be able to receive payments via the Payment Center.

 NOTE: A 1099-K tax form is not the same as a 1099-MISC or 1099-NEC tax form that officiating organizations typically send to their officials.
 This is an entirely separate tax form, although it often represents the exact same earnings.
 These are informational returns, and the gross payments reported on a Form 1099-K do not necessarily represent reportable income.
 The form should be used in conjunction with other tax forms (like W-2's, 1099-MISC, and 1099-NEC forms) and tax records (bank statements, invoices, etc.) to determine your taxable income.
 You should consult your tax advisor to determine your tax reporting requirements.